{Top 6} Best & Quietest Pool Pump (2023)

 6: XtremepowerUS 1.5 HP In-Ground Pool Pump

-- Price is less than $250
+- Budget-friendly (price less than $250).

 - Extremely lightweight and quiet

-- The motor can get hot during use
+- The motor gets hot during use

 - Louder noise on high speed